-The pointing accuracy of the telescope for semester 21A is expected to be ~7 arcsec RMS.
 The current tracking performance provides seeing-limited images (FWHM < 2.0 arcsec) for exposures up to 1 minute without the auto-guider (open loop) and up to 30 minutes with the auto-guider (closed loop).
 However, note that absolute seeing of less than 1.0 arcsec is rare at the LT.
-Those requiring excellent image guality are encouraged to always use guide stars.
+Those requiring excellent image quality are encouraged to always use guide stars.